serverboards/serverboards/docs/rpc.md

 extra is some extra information that may be used by the channels to adapt to the message, for example, alert level.

+## notifications(filter)

+Returns the notifications acording to this filter, which may contain:

+* tags -- List of tags that must match
+* count -- How many to return.
+By default 50.
+* start -- Start at id X, in decreasing order.
+This is because the first listing return the most recents notifications.

 # Rules

 ## rules.update(rule)